 Likewise, there can also be a variety of complementary medications that can be prescribed to treat PTSD holistically.

 As a whole, treating PTSD for veterans is an effort that requires the participation of both health care providers and patients.
 While seemingly insurmountable, the first step in healing PTSD is to reach out – and that goes both ways.

 Disclaimer: The information presented here is not meant as a substitute or alternative to information from healthcare professionals.
 These statements regarding CBD have not been evaluated by the Food and Drug Administration.
 Consult your healthcare provider about CBD before use.

 Although mentioned above are tried and tested methods of treating PTSD, not everyone is in a situation that can use these methods.
 Other times, people prefer an alternative to these methods.

-CBD (cannabidiol) is currently in the spotlight as a subject for research in the field of neurological diseases.
+CBD (cannabidiol) is currently in the spotlight as a subject for research in the field.

 What is CBD?